-The point of recovery is to kick any and all mood-altering substances.
+The point of recovery is to end the use of any and all mood-altering substances.
 After all, what would be the advantage of stopping one drug from negatively impacting you only to be impacted by yet another substance?
 Also, kratom is habit forming and is known to cause unpleasant side effects when a person stops taking it.
 So, why use it if you are only going to grow dependent on it?
 Many people turn to kratom because they believe that it helps them to end the harmful and unhealthy use of opioids.
 It’s a sort of “at-home detox” option.
-But, It is much better off to go to a treatment center and learn how to truly live a lifestyle completely free of drugs and alcohol.
+But, It is much better and safer to go to a professional treatment center.
+There, people can learn how to truly live a lifestyle completely free of drugs and alcohol.

 Kratom is an unknown at this point.
-We do not yet know the effect of long-term abuse, but the evidence is mounting that it is dangerous and can even be fatal.
-We know for sure that it is habit forming and is a mood-altering substance.
+We do not yet know the effect of long-term abuse, but the evidence of its dangers is mounting as time progresses.
+We know for sure that it is a habit-forming and mood-altering substance.
 The problem with using kratom for opioid recovery is that it is like a placebo.
 In other words, it acts like a drug.
 So, you still feel like you are “getting high”.
 And, what happens when the kratom becomes unavailable and you crave it?
 Well, you’ll begin to experience withdrawal symptoms.
 After all, withdrawal isn’t just something you feel when you are giving up the use of alcohol, opioids, or meth.
 People go through withdrawal whenever they stop using any substance that their bodies had grown dependent on.
 So, if you find yourself in this situation, you might turn back to drug use.
 Of course, this wouldn’t be good.

 Treatment is the way to go, and substituting one addiction for another will never work.
 When it comes to kratom and opioid recovery, the best thing you can do is say no.